 Holistic Treatment and Prevention Plan

-Our approach to treatment involves a three-step process moving from more gentle treatment to more supportive measures depending on the needs of each individual.
+Our approach to treatment involves a three-step process starting from more gentle treatment to more supportive measures depending on the needs of each individual.

 STEP 1: Diet and Lifestyle